 The University of North Carolina at Charlotte does not make advances against anticipated salary.

 All University employees are prohibited from participating in the evaluation or supervision of a student with whom there is an Amorous Relationship, and are strongly discouraged from engaging in Amorous Relationships with any student.
-Amorous Relationships implicated by this Policy must be timely disclosed to the Title IX Office.
+Amorous Relationships implicated by this Policy must be timely disclosed to the Office of Civil Rights and Title IX.

 Special rules apply to faculty members and Coaches under this Policy.
 Except as expressly permitted by this Policy, faculty members are prohibited from engaging in an Amorous Relationship with currently enrolled undergraduate students, and Coaches are prohibited from engaging in Amorous Relationships with currently enrolled student-athletes.
 Faculty members must also disclose any Amorous Relationship with a student enrolled as a graduate/professional student in the same department or affiliated with the same graduate or professional program.